knowmics-lab/RNAdetector/README.md

 - long non-coding RNAs (lncRNAs)
 - transcribed UltraConserved Regions (tUCRs)
 - circular RNAs (circRNAs)

+Other ncRNAs classes for human or other organism can be analyzed by uploading their genomic annotation on ***RNAdetector*** by following the step-by-step procedures detailed in the user interface.

 ## Features
 ***RNAdetector*** has several important features such as: